 Read on to learn how to set goals effectively in the gym, so that you can push your limits and start seeing the changes you want.

-You don’t need to wait until New Year's Eve, when you’re sipping champagne, listening to 1999 by Prince, and picking pieces of confetti out of your hair to set goals.
-Grab your yellow notepad and a pen and start now….no, not Monday, NOW.
+You don’t need to wait until New Year's Eve, when you’re guzzling champagne and picking pieces of confetti out of your hair to set goals.
+Grab your yellow notepad and a pen and start now…. not Monday, NOW.

-Measureable: You need to be able to measure it somehow.
-Whether that means weighing yourself, testing your body fat, or doing some kind of assessment/evaluation.
+Measureable: Whether that means weighing yourself, testing your body fat, or doing some kind of assessment/evaluation.
 Keep a journal as a record of everything you’re doing to achieve your goal (e.g. workouts, diet, goals).
 It may sound tedious or difficult, but the path to success should be both fun and challenging at times, and you need a way to measure that success as you achieve it.

 Achievable: Set realistic goals for yourself.
 If you’re 40 and have a beer belly, you probably will never be the starting QB for the Dallas Cowboys, but you may eventually make a better training partner for your kid so maybe he can be one day.

 Timed: Goals are dreams with a deadline.
 Set a specific and realistic time to hit them.

 We all have them.
 Think of the last 3 excuses you had for not working out (e.g. too tired, not enough time in the day, too sore).